artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

 (The following steps are illustrated in this [example video](https://drive.google.com/file/d/1beJl3NIKAPqtg3ozgQWo37VdkAPXRUQc/view?usp=sharing))

 You can simulate any other program in RVfpga-PipelineSimulator, for which you need to create the .vh file.
-We next explain how you can do it in the context of the RVfpga course for one of the examples provided.
+We next explain how you can do it in the context of the RVfpga course for one of the examples provided in those materials.

 1. Download [“RVfpga: Understanding Computer Architecture”](https://university.imgtec.com/rvfpga-download-page-en/), the whole *RVfpga-sim-addons* folder and the **RVfpga_PipelineSimulator_Ubuntu** or **RVfpga_PipelineSimulator_Windows** binary from the releases.
 Give execution permisions to the binary and move it to the *RVfpga-sim-addons/RVfpga_PipelineSimulator/examples* folder..